delatbabel/site-config/README.md

 for it to be done) from the database model (loading or saving the data without making logic decisions).

+## Models

+The model classes follow the standard Laravel paradigms but I have added a few extra functions to pull configuration data as required.

+Thanks to the folks on StackOverflow DBA group who helped sort out the issues that I was having with the query in fetchSettings, and also to hailwood whose logic I pulled for the Models\Config::set() function.
+As mentioned above there should be some further logic to assist in saving the config data, as well as some test cases to be developed.

 # Credits

 Both of these packages were developed for Laravel 4 but provided some ideas: